tytydraco/yessleep/out/When_I_was_eight_I_was_friends_with_the_fairies_in_my_yard_But_then_they_started_to_go_missing.md

 “I'm not supposed to talk to you,” he said, shifting nervously.
 “I didn't tell my father I was here, so I should… probably go home before he, um, gets mad.”

-I was entranced by the light emitting from him;real, beautiful light.

 I found myself wondering if placing him in a bell jar and using him as a lantern would help me sleep.

 His light stole away my breath.

 It pulsed like a living thing, spiderwebbing down delicate glass wings sticking from his back.

 I shook my head, shaking away the thought.